-A lot of these issues are significantly lessened by being on console, you can directly reassign who is which player, you can only choose between a certain range of valid controllers, and the drivers always properly grab and let go of controllers as appropriate, and read the buttons from those controllers accurately as they’re labeled on the controller.
+A lot of these issues are significantly lessened by being on console, you can directly reassign who is which player (except on PS4, where it’s tied to account; PS3 did this better), you can only choose between a certain range of valid controllers, and the drivers always properly grab and let go of controllers as appropriate (again, except on PS4, where disconnecting a controller is difficult), and read the buttons from those controllers accurately as they’re labeled on the controller.

-If we ever want to run this shit reliably on PC, we either need to accept a large amount of regular technical inconvenience, or we need to demand better controller support from developers (meaning hotswapping, tap to set, hold to possess and set controls, arbitrarily assign controllers to players, accepting input from all players, not just player 1) plus manually hack windows itself to add better controller management within the operating system.
+If we ever want to run fighting game tournaments reliably on PC, we either need to accept a large amount of regular technical inconvenience, or we need to demand better controller support from developers (meaning hotswapping, tap to set, hold to assign players and set controls, versus mode letting you pick who’s player 1/2 from all the available controllers, accepting input on menus from all players, not just player 1) plus manually hack windows itself to add better controller management within the operating system.

 Not to mention that it makes cheating a hell of a lot easier.
 Of course cheating is still possible on consoles, but it’s like locking your doors, sure, people can get in, lockpicking is easy enough that you can do it in seconds, but people lock their doors anyway, and rudimentary defenses (probably) deter crime a significant amount.
 If you put up even rudimentary boundaries to cheating, it’ll discourage cheating heavily.